 Change means movement.
 Movement means friction.
 Only in the frictionless vacuum of a nonexistent abstract world can movement or change occur without that abrasive friction of conflict. -- Saul AlinskyMutually cost-enhancing objectives," MCEO’s, are objectives which are operationally or politically unlikely of being fulfilled simultaneously, because progress made toward one tends to undercut the progress made toward the other.
 Pursuit of MCEO’s is the mechanism of cost-benefit conflict.

-a. you often can’t gain speed for a vehicle and cut fuel costs at the same time;
+a. you often can’t gain speed for a particular vehicle and cut fuel costs at the same time;

 b. you can’t achieve both great muscle strength and running speed; and